CasaleMechaWeka/Battlecruisers/ENDLESS_MODE_LEARNINGS_REPORT.md

 **Discovery:** Buildings are NOT children of the cruiser GameObject hierarchy.
 They are anchored to the cruiser's **spawn position**, not its current position.

 **Evidence:**
-- When cruiser moved from x=200 to x=35, buildings stayed at x=200
+- When the cruiser moved from x=200 to x=35, buildings stayed at x=200
 - Buildings appeared to float in mid-air as cruiser moved away
 - Building positions are set relative to cruiser position **at creation time**